Dadasaheb Phalke: Initial obstacles and London visit

 After quitting "Laxmi Art Printing Works", Phalke received multiple offers from various financiers to start another printing press but he did not accept any offers.
 On 14 April 1911, Phalke with his elder son Bhalchandra went to see a film, Amazing Animals, at the America India Picture Palace, Girgaon, Bombay.
 Surprised at seeing animals on the screen, Bhalchandra informed his mother, Saraswatibai, about his experience earlier that day.
 None of the family members believed them, so Phalke took his family to see the film the next day.
 As it was Easter, the theatre screened a film about Jesus, The Life of Christ (1906) by the French director Alice Guy-Blaché instead.
 While watching Jesus on the screen, Phalke envisioned Hindu deities Rama and Krishna instead and decided to start in the business of "moving pictures".

 For the next one year, Phalke started collecting various film related material like catalogues, books, and movie making equipment from Europe.
 He bought a small film camera and reels and started showing movies at night, by focusing candle light on a lens and projecting the pictures on the wall.
 He watched movies every evening for four to five hours and was deprived of sleep.
 This put strain on his eyes and he developed cataract in both eyes.
 He continued working against the advice of taking rest and lost his sight completely.
-Ophthalmologist Dr. Prabhakar treated Phalke with the aid of three or four pairs of spectacles which helped him restore the eye sight.
+Ophthalmologist Dr. Prabhakar treated Phalke with the aid of three or four pairs of spectacles which helped him restore the eyesight.
 Phalke wished to go to London to get technical knowledge of filmmaking but had difficulties getting finances for his trip.
 With the help of Yashwantrao Nadkarni and Abasaheb Chitnis, he secured a sum of ten thousands by mortgaging his insurance policies worth twelve thousands.
 On 1 February 1912, he boarded a ship for London.

 At London, Phalke saw a nameboard of "Bioscope Cine-Weekly" near Piccadilly Circus.
 He was a subscriber of the weekly in India.
 He met its editor, Mr. Cabourn, and explained the purpose of his visit.
 Cabourn advised Phalke against the idea of filmmaking in India based on the unsuccessful attempts in England and suggested that the Indian climate might not be suitable as well.
 However, he was impressed with Phalke's dedication and introduced him to the film director, producer, and screenwriter Cecil Hepworth of Walton Studios.
 Hepworth allowed Phalke to visit all the departments of the studio and their workings along with the demonstration of filming.
 At the advice of Cabourn and Hepworth, he bought Williamson camera for fifty pounds and placed an order for Kodak raw film and a perforator.
 Phalke stayed in London for two months and returned to India on 1 April 1912.
 He founded the "Phalke Films Company" on the same day.